Westmead Institute for Medical Research

 • Getting help with an implementation science project

-• This is the first seminar of our 2025 Roadshow, which will also visit Nepean Blue Mountains Local Health District, Northern Sydney Local Health District, Sydney Local Health District and Western Sydney Local Health District.
+• This is the first seminar of our 2025 Roadshow, which will also visit the Nepean Blue Mountains Local Health District, Northern Sydney Local Health District, Sydney Local Health District and Western Sydney Local Health District.
 Dates and details for those locations will be announced soon.

 Who should attend?